Policy last updated

 The Guidance and Resources tabs provide further information and support around formative assessment strategies.

-The English Online Interview is mandated for all Prep and Grade 1 students in Victorian government schools.
+The EOI is no longer mandated for all Prep and Grade 1 students in Victorian government schools.

 Framework for Improving Student Outcomes (FISO 2.0)